 Applications Keep Requiring Greater Power Density

-QR ZVS Flyback Converter Keep Needing Greater Efficiency
+QR ZVS Flyback Converters Keep Needing Greater Efficiency

 The industry often turns to QR converters because of their efficiency.
 In traditional PWM converters, the device turns on when the voltage is at its highest, which causes power losses that are compounded as switching frequencies increase.
 Engineers can mitigate this with a snubber circuit, but the best way to improve efficiency is to soft-switch, meaning to switch when the voltage, or current, is at zero.
 To do that, a resonant (inductor-capacitor or LC) transforms the square-shaped signal into a sinusoidal waveform.
 In ZVS, turn-on happens at the bottom, or valley, of the curve.
 Over the years, engineers attempted to improve the efficiency of QR ZVS flyback converters, and GaN just gave them a new answer.